 Jim Foster I have never been so impacted in my life with such validating truth honoring my clan.
 Without a doubt this reflection was the single most powerful documentary I’ve ever seen.
 I lived that era and will never ever forget the beauties we lost….
 Thank you for an incredible tribute.

 Heather Delagi I can’t thank all of you enough for making this film!
-I struggled to get a full breath for a good hour after I left the theatre.
+I struggled to get a full breath for a good hour after I left the theater.
 This film is one of the best documentaries I have seen, and the only one I have found that touches this subject matter so thoroughly and deeply.
 THANK YOU SO MUCH!!!

 Gavin Andrews Beyond.
 Beyond anything and everything.
 I had such an intense experience at the Castro Theater while screening the movie with everyone.
 While I “was not there” because I am of the generation that immediately followed the beginning of the epidemic, I appreciate and always validate what our community had to go through during that time.
 Thank God that I am gay and I am part of a group of people that can persevere through anything and always in some way teach love.
 It (the movie) is a real love story.